SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rarity replied, “why, darling, that's wonderful.”

-Fluttershy meekly asked, “how?”
+Fluttershy meekly asked, “how?
+I can't ask her out, no mater how much I want too...”

-Rarity answered, “you know what you want, and are wiling to share that with me.
+Rarity answered, “you know what you want, that's the first step.
 You can work towards your goal, and I can help you.”

 Fluttershy, in a more hopeful tone, asked, “how can you help?”